-The Omega Nebula, also known as Messier 17 (M17), is a bright emission nebula located in Sagittarius constellation.
-It was named Omega for its resemblance to the Greek letter omega, Ω. The nebula has the designation NGC 6618 in the New General Catalogue.
-It is also known as the Swan Nebula, Horseshoe Nebula, Lobster Nebula, … [Read more…]
+The nebula has the designation NGC 6618 in the New General Catalogue.
+It is also known as the Swan Nebula, Horseshoe Nebula, Lobster Nebula, or Checkmark Nebula.

 The Lagoon Nebula, or Messier 8 (M8), is a large interstellar cloud classified as an emission nebula and an H II region.
 The nebula is located in Sagittarius constellation, within the Milky Way Galaxy.
 It lies in the direction of the galaxy’s centre.
 The nebula’s designation in the New General Catalogue is NGC 6523.